-Appropriate refunds will be determined and will be issued via mail to the student's address on file at the office of Admissions and Records, credit card or preference selected on JAGCARD/HIGHERONE.
+Appropriate refunds will be determined by payment method and will be issued either by mail to the student's address on file at the office of Admissions and Records, credit card, or refund preference selected on JAGCARD/HIGHERONE.

 REFUNDS

 The "effective date" of a class drop or add is the date the course schedule form is received at the office of Admissions and Records from the student.
 The refund policy also applies to drop due to advisement from faculty.